MakersF/LoLScraper/README.md

 ##Customizable
 If your needs are different from the usual ones, you can import RiotScraper as a library.
 The [`download_matches` function](https://github.com/MakersF/RiotScraper/blob/master/match_downloader/match_downloader.py#L25) takes a `store_callback` function in addition to all the parameters the configuration file exposes.
 The function is called every time a match is downloaded.
-You can pass your own function and do whatever you want with the stored matches: send it over ssh to another server, translate it to Klingon, restructure it to XML, or just ignore it.
+You can pass your own function and do whatever you want with the stored matches: send it over ssh to another server, translate it to Klingon, restructure it to XML, remove the parts you know you wont use, or just ignore it.

 ##Setup
 No need to install it.
 Just download the repository, and call